jw120/aoc-code/README.md

-TODO
+# TODO

 * Get /haskell to work
 * Fix notes on solutions and how to run
 * Fix top-level makefile

 * 2023 08 - solution only works as input is a special case where loops.
 Simpler version of loop detection would work.
+* 2023 12 - accidentally saw reddit comment "use dynamic programming"

-# Advent of Code
+## Advent of Code

 My solutions to advent of code.
 So far contains:

 * Complete 2022 in Python (done in 2022 advent season)
 * Ongoing 2021 in Python and Haskell (done in 2021 advent season)
 * Complete 2020 in Python (done in 2020 advent season)
 * Partial 2019 in Python (started in 2020 advent season)
 * Partial 2018 in Haskell (started in 2018 advent season)

 In addition the `others` folder contains a few other attempts

 * 2017 in R
 * 2018 in racket

 Assumes `../aoc-data` (which is a private repo) holds personalized input data and solutions.